yvelikova/axway-open-docs/content/en/docs/apim_installation/apigtw_install/install_analytics.md

 ## Install API Gateway Analytics

-To install API Gateway Analytics in GUI mode, perform an installation following the steps described in [Installation options](/docs/apim_installation/apigtw_install/installation#select-setup-type), using the following selections:
+To install API Gateway Analytics in GUI mode, perform an installation following the steps described in [Installation](/docs/apim_installation/apigtw_install/installation), using the following selections:

 * Select the **Custom** setup type.
 * Select to install the API Gateway Analytics component.